run-ai/docs/docs/Administrator/tools/airflow-integration.md

 ## Run:AI - Airflow Integration

+DAGs are defined in Python.
+Airflow tasks based on Kubernetes are defined via the _KubernetesPodOperator_ class.
-To run an Airflow task with Run:AI you must provide additional Run:AI related properties to your task python code:
+To run an Airflow task with Run:AI you must provide additional Run:AI related properties to

 ``` python
 dag = DAG(